verana-labs/verana.io-website/institutional/home.md

 ## Today’s Internet runs on implicit trust

 > small section with an illustration, no blocks, in muted, dark tone.
-Blocks are optionally clickable.

 Today's digital world suffers from centralized trust, unverifiable AI agents, poor service transparency, broken privacy, and business models that prioritize surveillance over trust.